 Our key stage 3 (KS3) sessions at The LookOut, Hyde Park bring learning to life for young people aged 11 to 14 years.
 Uncover, discover and be inspired by the natural world!

-You can book either a half or full-day depending on which sessions you choose from the list below.
+You can book either a half or full-day session.
+Two half day sessions may be combined to make a full day.
+In the list below sessions are half day length unless otherwise stated.
 Once you’ve selected your sessions, just fill in our enquiry form and we can arrange your visit.

 Investigating Hyde Park and its role in urban sustainability – full day session

 Your group will investigate the role of Hyde Park in London today, following a geographical route of enquiry.
 They’ll develop and test their own hypotheses to compare two contrasting sites within the park.
 Students learn about how the park is managed while creating land use maps and measuring human impacts and biodiversity.
 This session gives students the chance to use GIS (geographic information system) and a range of fieldwork equipment including quadrats and anemometers.
 They will evaluate the park’s contribution to sustainable urban living in London, and use The LookOut’s grounds and facilities to review their investigation and present their findings.

 All about maps – the Hyde Park challenge – full day session

 The LookOut, Hyde Park provides a perfect base for students to learn a range of cartographic skills.
 Uncover the hidden secrets of the park as your group completes the Hyde Park Challenge, honing their GIS (geographic information system) skills along the way.
 Your students are introduced to a variety of maps and skills including using coordinates, measuring distance, height and gradient, and navigating with a compass.